-During the World War Japanese introduced Indonesian nationalists with the idea of asian ruling over European colonies in the region.
-Therefore Indonesian nationalists were trained by the Japanese Army and divided in civil militia.
+During the World War, Japanese introduced Indonesian nationalists with the idea of Asian’s ruling over European colonies in the region.
+Therefore, Indonesian nationalists were trained by the Japanese Army and divided in civil militia.

-After the War this nationalists kept the idea of a independent Republic rather as a state in the Dutch Kingdom.
-So on August 17, 1945 the nationalist party of Indonesia declared a independent republic.
+After the War, these nationalists kept the idea of an independent Republic rather as a state in the Dutch Kingdom.
+On August 17, 1945, the nationalist party of Indonesia declared an independent republic.

-The Dutch didn’t accepted the biased declaration.
-Dutch-Indos came in a adverse position by this declaration of Independence from Indonesian side and the abnegation of the Dutch.
+The Dutch did not accept the declaration.
+Dutch-Indos found themselves in an adverse position by this declaration of independence from Indonesian side and the abnegation of the Dutch.

-Initially British troops were especially in the Island of Java active in protecting and guiding Dutch and Dutch-Indo in refugee-camps.
-During 1945 and the beginning of 1946 Dutch troops weren’t allowed to enter their former colony for the benefit of peace.
+Initially British troops, especially on the Island of Java, were active in protecting and guiding Dutch and Dutch-Indo to refugee-camps.
+During 1945 and the beginning of 1946 Dutch troops were not allowed to enter their former colony for the benefit of peace.

-The peace turned into anarchy once again when on march 1946 Dutch troops set foot on their former colony and British troops left their positions to restore peace in their own former colonies.
-The arrival of Dutch troops brought tensions on the islands.
+The peace turned into anarchy in March of 1946 when Dutch troops set foot on their former colony and British troops left their positions to restore peace in their own former colonies.
+The arrival of Dutch troops brought tensions to the islands.

 Both parties agreed that this Republic should be a federal state of the United States of Indonesia (Republic Indonesia Serikat).
 They agreed that on January 1, 1949, the United States of Indonesia would be part of Dutch-Indonesian Union (Netherlands, Suriname, Dutch Antilles).
 Head of this Union would be the Dutch Royal Dynasty.

 The Dutch Indies would be divided in 16 other independent states.
-Some would be: Negara Indonesia Timur (Land of East-Indonesia), Dayak Besar (Greater Dajak), Negara Madoera (Land of Madura) and so on.
-Most borders were based on Kingdoms and inner states that exist before the arrival of the Dutch.
-The Dutch-Indies were a colony formed step by step by the Dutch during 300 years of increasement.
+Some would be Negara Indonesia Timur (Land of East-Indonesia), Dayak Besar (Greater Dajak), Negara Madoera (Land of Madura), and so on.
+Most borders were based on Kingdoms and inner states that existed before the arrival of the Dutch.
+The Dutch-Indies was a colony formed step by step by the Dutch during 300 years of occupation.

-Unfortunately some Dutch parties within the Dutch Government changed some parts of the agreement in that way that Indonesian Politics didn’t accepted it.
-The changes or conditions were: taking over the public debt, guarantee of the existence of Dutch industry, the remain of the island of Dutch-Papua under Dutch government.
+Unfortunately, some Dutch parties within the Dutch Government changed parts of the agreement—conditions that the Indonesian Politicians did not accept.
+The changes included taking over the public debt, guaranteeing of the existence of Dutch industry, and leaving the island of Dutch-Papua under Dutch government.

-The Dutch started a military campaign therefore to restore colonial power: Politionale Acts (in Dutch: Politionele Acties).
+The Dutch started a military campaign to restore colonial power: Political Acts (in Dutch: Politionele Acties).
 They would talk about independence when colonial infrastructure was restored.
-Of course Indonesian politics didn’t agree with that.
-So, the militias become more active again.
-During this time once again it was not safe for Dutch-Indos and other groups like Peranakans (Chinese-Indonesians).
+Of course, Indonesian politicians did not agree.
+This led to the militias become more active again.
+During this time, it was not safe for Dutch-Indos and other groups like Peranakans (Chinese-Indonesians).

-During this year, the Dutch Army brought even more troops from the Netherlands and especially Java and Sumatra turned into a war zone where invisible borders could change in days.
+During this year, the Dutch Army brought even more troops from the Netherlands to Java and Sumatra—turning both into war zones where invisible borders could change in days.
 It was a confusing time.
-The sides weren’t just classified as “Dutch” and “Indonesians”.
-For example besides the Dutch Army you have had the KNIL (Royal Dutch-Indies Army) which consisted of:
+The sides were not just classified as “Dutch” and “Indonesians”.
+For example, besides the Dutch Army you have had the KNIL (Royal Dutch-Indies Army) which consisted of:

 11 Moluccan battalions (people from East-Indonesian islands)